cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 end;
 ```

-This code can't be unrolled, because there are two control variables.
+This code can't be unrolled because there are two control variables.
 A better approach is to use just one loop control variable and derive the other variable from it:

 ```Mindcode
 const SIZE = 10;